Meet Our Team

 Your dog must understand that there are consequences to his behavior, but with the growth of technology and new found dog training methods, we don't have to do it the "old-school" way anymore.

-With that being said, my goal is to help you train your dog so well (with mostly food and some positive reinforcement), that when corrections have to come in, they're few and far between.
+With that being said, our goal is to help you train your dog so well (with mostly postive reinforcement), that when corrections have to come in, they're few and far between.

 One of my favorite things to do is to help people train their dog to be reliable off-leash.